How to Deploy Intelligent Reflecting Surfaces in Wireless Network: BS-side, User-side, or Both Sides?: Design Challenges and Promising Solutions

 While IRS deployment is assumed to be fixed in the preceding subsections, we consider in this subsection the design of IRS deployment, including the IRSs' placement and their reflecting elements' allocation.

 First, for each user-/BS-side IRS, there are generally two placement strategies, namely, the \emph{centralized placement} where all its reflecting elements are placed on one single surface, versus the \emph{distributed placement} where the available reflecting elements form multiple smaller-size sub-IRSs that are placed at different locations around the BS/users.
 Compared with centralized IRS placement, distributed IRS placement in general achieves better channel conditions, e.g., increasing the LoS probabilities of the IRS-user and/or the BS-IRS links, and improving their channel ranks by exploiting the spatial path diversity.
-However, distributed IRS placement generally requires higher signaling overhead and hardware cost due to more IRS controllers that need to be installed, each for one sub-IRS.
-A thorough performance comparison of the above two placement strategies under the general hybrid IRS deployment is still lacking in the literature, which thus calls for future studies.
+However, distributed IRS placement generally requires higher signaling overhead and hardware cost as more IRS controllers need to be installed, each for one sub-IRS.